Register to Compete

 FLUIDITY of the overall run

-They are then ranked in their respective M/F, Ski/Snowboard category.
-Read the scoring guide here for more info and watch the FWT scoring video.
+Riders are then ranked in their respective M/F, Ski/Snowboard category.

 Results are in reverse date order with newest at the top, and go back to that first Coe Cup in 2012, when about 50 riders ventured out onto flypaper onto what seemed like the last patch of snow in Scotland.
 A good few of us were there and remember what an amazing and memorable day it was...